-"Great support and reassurance from the tutor, who is always approachable and responsive."
+"Great moral support and reassurance from the tutor, who is always approachable."

 "I believe that throughout the course I have made a journey which has definitely helped me develop as a better teacher and has enriched my learning and teaching."